-Located on a quiet street corner in posh Fitzrovia, tiny Pollock's is charming ode to nostalgia, packed to the brim with a collection of mainly Victorian playthings, including dolls, teddy bears, tin toys, folk toys, dolls houses, puppets and toy soldiers from around the world.
+Located on a quiet street corner in Fitzrovia, tiny Pollock's is a nostalgic place packed to the brim with Victorian playthings including dolls, teddy bears, tin toys, folk toys, dolls houses, puppets and toy soldiers from around the world.
 Go on a journey through time to revisit your own toy stories and delight your kids with playthings of the past.

-Hampstead Heath is a enormous park in North London covering a massive 790 acres, with thousands of trees generating a literal breath of fresh air for the city.
+Hampstead Heath is an enormous park in North London covering a massive 790 acres, with thousands of trees generating a literal breath of fresh air for the city.
 What's more, it's a natural oasis, with a variety of open-air swimming ponds, complete with lifeguards.
-On a hot summer's day, this is a cool, tranquil escape from the city heat, and in winter it provides a chance for the foolhardy to prove their bravery!
-Keep an eye out for kingfishers, canada geese and even the resident heron.
-Note that the swimming ponds only permit competent swimmers aged 8+, and all children under 15 must be accompanied by an adult.
+On a hot summer's day, this is a cool, tranquil escape from the city heat, and in winter it’s a chance for the foolhardy to prove their bravery!
+Keep an eye out for kingfishers, Canada geese and even the resident heron.
+It’s worth noting that the swimming ponds only permit competent swimmers aged 8+, and all children under 15 must be accompanied by an adult.

 Covering 242 acres (98,000 square metres), Kensington Gardens is home to Kensington Palace, the Italian Gardens, Albert Memorial, the Peter Pan statue and the Serpentine Galleries.
 Discover the Diana Princess of Wales Memorial Playground - with a huge pirate ship as its centrepiece - located next to the Elfin Oak.
 Nearly a millennium old, this Oak stump has elves, fairies and animals carved and painted on its surface.
 Top it off with a visit to regal Kensington Palace - admission for children under 16 is free.